MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-prepare.md

 - **Cookie Issues**: Cookies play a crucial role in maintaining user sessions and passing information between the client and the server.
 When the hostname differs, cookies may not work as expected, leading to issues such as failed authentication, improper session handling, and incorrect redirection.
 - **End-to-End TLS/SSL Requirements**: If end-to-end TLS/SSL is required for secure communication between the proxy and the backend service, a matching TLS certificate for the original hostname is necessary.
 Using the same hostname simplifies the certificate management process and ensures that secure communication is established seamlessly.

-By using the same hostname for the service proxy and the backend web application, these potential problems can be avoided.
+You can avoid these problems if you adopt the same hostname for the service proxy and the backend web application.
 The backend application sees the same domain as the web browser, ensuring that session state, authentication, and URL handling are all functioning correctly.
 This technique is especially important in platform as a service (PaaS) offerings, where the complexity of certificate management can be reduced by utilizing the managed TLS certificates provided by the PaaS service.

 ### Message Flow